mskmoorthy/Story/README.md

 # Story
-And his name was John Cena.
+Once uopn a time, there was a great hero, and his name was John Cena.